ionic-team/ionic-docs/versioned_docs/version-v6/react/slides.md

 ```

 :::note
 Importing `@ionic/react/css/ionic-swiper.css'` is **not** required to use Swiper.js with Ionic.
-This files is used for backward-compatibility with the `ion-slides` component and can be safely omitted if you prefer not to use the CSS Variables provided in the stylesheet.
+This files is used for backward-compatibility with the `IonSlides` component and can be safely omitted if you prefer not to use the CSS Variables provided in the stylesheet.
 :::

 :::note
 Not using Create React App?
 You can import the Swiper CSS from `swiper/css` instead.
 :::

 ### Updating Selectors